 Similar to the nonmedical use laws, employers are not required to accommodate the medical use of marijuana in a workplace or during the hours of employment.
 And, even though California has a statute prohibiting an employer from discriminating against an employee due to legal outside-of-work activities, taking adverse employment action based on off-duty marijuana use is permitted because marijuana remains illegal under federal law.
 California courts have held that a patient/employee cannot maintain claims under the State’s Fair Employment and Housing Act for wrongful termination when an employer took adverse action against her for testing positive for marijuana.

 Florida’s Use of Marijuana for Debilitating Medical Conditions Act.
-This law decriminalizes the medical use of marijuana by a qualifying patient; it permits a person to act as a caregiver to assist in the use of marijuana consumption; and it authorizes physicians to issue certifications prescribing its medical use.
+This law decriminalizes the medical use of marijuana by a qualifying patient; it permits a person to act as a caregiver to assist in the use of marijuana consumption, and it authorizes physicians to issue certifications prescribing its medical use.
 Cancer, glaucoma and Crohn’s disease are among the recognized medical uses.
-Additionally, a physician has the discretion to issue a certification for medical use if (1) the patient suffers from a debilitating medical condition, (2) the medical use outweighs the health risks, and (3) the physician identifies how long the use is needed.
+Additionally, a physician has the discretion to issue a certification for medical use if (1) the patient suffers from a debilitating medical condition, (2) the medical use outweighs the health risks, and (3) the physician identifies how long use is needed.

 The law does not require an employer to accommodate any on-site use of medical marijuana at its place of employment.
 And the law is silent on the subject of employment-related discrimination against those employees who use it off-site.